Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures: Conservative Estimate of the Pulsar-Environment Encounter Probability

-In Sec.~\ref{timedelay}, we showed that a single traversal through a magnetar-hosted axion cloud produces at most a picosecond-scale local delay.
+In Sec.~\ref{timedelay}, we showed that a single traversal through a pulsar-hosted axion cloud produces at most a picosecond-scale local delay.
+As discussed, the delay is evaluated for a photon from a background GRB transiting the environment, which fixes a clean common emission time for the photon--neutrino comparison.
 A natural question is then whether a macroscopic offset could arise from the cumulative effect of many such encounters along the line of sight.
-The purpose of this appendix is to show that this possibility is statistically negligible within a deliberately conservative benchmark estimate.
-To do so, we construct a simple order-of-magnitude estimate for the expected number of magnetar crossings experienced by a photon along a representative Galactic path.

-The logic of the estimate is straightforward.
-We first model the Galactic magnetar population through an average number density.
-We then assign an effective geometrical cross section to the region surrounding each object that could in principle host axion-induced dispersive effects.
-Combining these ingredients yields the mean number of encounters expected along a representative Galactic path.
-The central point is that this estimate is deliberately conservative: the adopted interaction radius is chosen to maximize the probability of intersection, so that the final suppression cannot be attributed to an overly restrictive geometrical assumption.